 - If you notice a change in your skin or you feel pain in the area around the implant

 - If you become pregnant

-The advantage to using this form of contraception is that if you decide that you want to get pregnant, you just need to go to your doctor and they’ll remove it.
+The implant is simply removed.
+The advantage of using this contraceptive method is that, at any time you decide that you want to get pregnant, you only have to ask your doctor to withdraw it.